cscully-allison/data-ensemble-interview-artifacts/Codes.md

 - P6 suggests looking into timestamsp and allocations
 - P8 "And so usually what I'm really interested in seeing is something like average time divided by something that's in the metadata, right?
 So average time per, in this case cycle, or example or something like that, right?
 There's could be average time per unknown, for example, right?
 For total number of unknowns, and the problem that we're solving, so that that's usually it usually is average time, but it's not solely average time, it usually has some, you know, usually usually has another component that's buried in the metadata that you know, we're dividing out or something like that."
+- P9 "And all that sort of stuff, my compiler, and we're only using it on one compiler and one system for now.
+But that possibly be an extension to run it on more of those things and compare more data.
+Right?
+Yeah.
+It's good to have actual, like, detailed data, because the differences can be rather subtle.
+And you want to know what's going on there, essentially."

 ### Metadata for grouping / operations

 - P7 "those runs can be differentiated by almost any parameter, problem size compiler."
 - P7 "There's the metadata frame, which is only indexed on profile ID.
 And that just contains information again, like compiler, problem size, the things that can differentiate the runs."
 - P8 "And so usually what I'm really interested in seeing is something like average time divided by something that's in the metadata, right?
 So average time per, in this case cycle, or example or something like that, right?
 There's could be average time per unknown, for example, right?
 For total number of unknowns, and the problem that we're solving, so that that's usually it usually is average time, but it's not solely average time, it usually has some, you know, usually usually has another component that's buried in the metadata that you know, we're dividing out or something like that."
+- P9 "And how it fits me visually, so well.
+Visually, it fits in that you can well slice through your whole data set by grouping it by different metadata flags.
+So specifically, I'm grouping it by the different test cases."

 ### Metadata requires derivation too